picmi-standard/picmi/Docs/source/developer/design_principles.rst

 -------------------

-Parameters defining physics are separated from parameters defining numerics (i.e. how these physics are represented in the simulation).
+Parameters defining physics are separated from parameters defining numerics (i. e. how these physics are represented in the simulation).

 Parameters should be optional if possible.

-Parameters are grouped conviently for the user: Classes may contain more than the *minimal required set of parameters*, or in other terms:
+Parameters are grouped conveniently for the user: Classes may contain more than the *minimal required set of parameters*, or in other terms:
 Forming sub-groups of parameters is only done when **convenient**, not mereley because sub-grouping would be possible.